traefik/plugin-rewritebody/README.md

 your dynamic configuration as explained [here](https://docs.traefik.io/middlewares/overview/).
 The following example creates and uses the `rewritebody` middleware plugin to replace all foo occurences by bar in the HTTP response body.

+If you want to apply some limits on the response body, you can chain this middleware plugin with the [Buffering middleware](https://docs.traefik.io/middlewares/buffering/) from Traefik.

 ```toml
 [http.routers]
   [http.routers.my-router]